Airplane light-sport aircraft safety is a very interesting topic. Lets first look at new aircraft safety and then at the pilot safety.

 Pilots who think, “What’s the use?” do not see themselves as being able to make a great deal of difference in what happens to them.
 When things go well, the pilot is apt to think that it is good luck.
 When things go badly, the pilot may feel that someone is out to get me, or attribute it to bad luck.
 The pilot will leave the action to others, for better or worse.
 Sometimes, such pilots will even go along with unreasonable requests just to be a “nice guy.”

 ANTIDOTE – I’m not helpless.
 I can make a difference.

-These attitudes and antidotes have been derived from most pilot error accidents and is the basis for realizing there is a problem and fixing it before it becomes a bigger problem.
+These attitudes and antidotes have been derived from most pilot-error accidents and are the basis for realizing there is a problem and fixing it before it becomes a bigger problem.